Pylons/pyramid/docs/narr/threadlocals.rst

 :func:`pyramid.threadlocal.get_current_registry` function to
 retrieve the application registry, from which it looks up the authentication policy; it then uses the authentication policy to retrieve the authenticated user id.
-This is how :mod:`pyramid` allows arbitrary authentication policies to be "plugged in".
+This is how :app:`Pyramid` allows arbitrary authentication policies to be "plugged in".

-When they need to do so, :mod:`pyramid` internals use two API functions to retrieve the :term:`request` and :term:`application registry`: :func:`pyramid.threadlocal.get_current_request` and :func:`pyramid.threadlocal.get_current_registry`.
+When they need to do so, :app:`Pyramid` internals use two API functions to retrieve the :term:`request` and :term:`application registry`: :func:`pyramid.threadlocal.get_current_request` and :func:`pyramid.threadlocal.get_current_registry`.
 The former